Algorithmic enumeration of ideal classes for quaternion orders

 We conclude this introduction by indicating two other results of significance found in the paper.
 In Section 5, we give a rigorous complexity analysis for computing the value $\zeta_F(-1)$ of the Dedekind zeta function of a totally real field $F$.
 We then prove a complexity result (Proposition \ref{factorints}) which serves as a partial converse to Theorem B: the problem of factoring integers $a$ with $O(\log \log a)$ prime factors is probabilistic polynomial time reducible to Problem \textup{\textsf{(ClassNumber)}} over $\Q$.
 In particular, if one can compute the class number of a definite rational quaternion order efficiently, then one can factor RSA moduli $a=pq$ efficiently.

 The authors would like to thank the \textsf{Magma} group at the University of Sydney for their support, especially the assistance and advice of Steve Donnelly, as well as the reviewers for their very helpful comments and suggestions.
+The authors would also like to thank Daniel Smertnig whose questions led to the discovery of an error in the proof of Theorem B (corrected here).
 The second author would like to thank Reinier Br\"oker, Johannes Buchmann, Pete Clark, Henri Cohen, Tim Dokchitser, Claus Fieker, Eyal Goren, David Kohel, and Damien Stehl\'e for their valuable input.